How Will This Toolkit Help Me?

-Results of using pre-registration may include increased patient satisfaction, increased provider and staff satisfaction, reduced new patient appointment times, reduced new patient check-in times, and more efficient use of resources.
+Results of using pre-registration may include increased patient satisfaction, increased physician and care team satisfaction, more efficient new patient appointments, reduced new patient check-in times, and more efficient use of resources.

-How quickly would we see results with pre-registration?
+How quickly could we see results with pre-registration?

 It depends.
-The efficiency of your current registration practice, practice size, and NPC resources are all factors.
-One practice reported that it took approximately three months to achieve consistently accurate pre-registration data entry on the first try with no follow-up needed to fill in missing information that would be essential for the patient's first visit.
+The efficiency of your current registration practice, practice size, and new patient coordinator resources are all factors.
+One practice reported that it took approximately three months to achieve consistently accurate, single-take pre-registration data entry.

-Standardizing and streamlining new patient visits with pre-registration can save your practice time and money while providing a better experience to both patients and staff.
-The NPC can be a welcoming presence, and having an NPC reach out to new patients before their first appointment can help everyone have more efficient visits.
+Standardizing and streamlining new patient visits with pre-registration can save your practice time and money while providing a better experience to both patients and team members.
+The new patient coordinator can be a welcoming presence, and having a new patient coordinator reach out to new patients before their first appointment can help everyone have more efficient visits.

 Pre-registration saves time and reduces paperwork.